gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 # Configuring NFS-Ganesha over GlusterFS

-NFS-Ganesha is a user space file server for the NFS protocol with support for NFSv3, v4, v4.1, pNFS.
-It provides a FUSE-compatible File System Abstraction Layer(FSAL) to allow the file-system developers to plug in their own storage mechanism and access it from any NFS client.
+NFS-Ganesha is a user-space file server for the NFS protocol with support for NFSv3, v4, v4.1, pNFS.
+It provides a FUSE-compatible File System Abstraction Layer(FSAL) to allow the file-system developers to plug in their storage mechanism and access it from any NFS client.
 NFS-Ganesha can access the FUSE filesystems directly through its FSAL without copying any data to or from the kernel, thus potentially improving response times.

 ##  Installing nfs-ganesha